Medically reviewed by Andrew Crawford, Registered Psychological Associate.

 People living with BPD can suffer paranoia and dissociation when stressed.
 They have illogical mistrust of people and things around them.

-7. Self Harm and Suicidal Threats
+7. Self-harm and Suicidal Threats

-75 percent of individuals living with Borderline Personality Disorder (BPD) have attempted suicide.
+Seventy-five percent of individuals living with Borderline Personality Disorder (BPD) have attempted suicide.

-They may also engage in self-harm.
-Such as cutting or burning themselves.
+They may also engage in self-harm, such as cutting or burning themselves.
 The physical pain acts as a disturbance for the emotional pain.

-People with BPD may have no intention of self-harm or suicide but they may make their loved ones believe it.
+People with BPD may have no intention of self-harm or suicide, but they may make their loved ones believe it.
 This is a way to get attention and control the situation.

 Diagnosis and Treatment